 An inviting kitchen is just one part of a full domestic cabinetry fit-out in Brighton including butler’s pantry; laundry; hidden study area; linen cupboards; entertainment units; and even a bedhead!

-This kitchen was a finalist in the HIA Best Kitchen $30,001 – 50,000 category which focusses on the workmanship, construction and installation.
+This kitchen was a finalist in the HIA Best Kitchen $30,001 – 50,000 category which focuses on workmanship, construction, and installation.
 The winning kitchen for this category was also designed and built by Smith & Smith [see it here].

 This thoroughly modern, minimalist home is anything but cold and uninviting.
 Cleverly designed spaces are set off with Smith & Smith cabinetry, predominantly in black, to create a calming atmosphere in an inviting and functional environment.
 Oakley Property Group built the home, Smith & Smith designed and manufactured the cabinetry as described here.

-Matte black two pack polyurethane cabinets in Dulux Monument form the main part of the kitchen.
+Texture finish black two-pack polyurethane cabinets in Dulux Monument form the main part of the kitchen.
 High ceilings make the kitchen look deceptively small.
 While it is a large space, everything is within easy reach.
 Bi-fold doors enable open shelving to be hidden from view when required.
 A large island bench with overhang allows the kids to pull up a stool and do their homework while mum sorts out dinner.
 There’s even a kitchen desk with a pinboard above it for mum’s calendar, invitations and school notices.

 Lighting has not been left to the last minute.
 In fact, it has been carefully designed to ensure that as long as it is daylight, there is natural light in the kitchen.
 Plate glass windows on either side allow morning and evening sun to come in.
 A skylight above allows enough light, but little heat into the kitchen.
 The skylight is set within a geometric plaster alcove that bounces the light, spreading and diffusing it as it falls on the kitchen below.
 A long, hanging strip light sheds light on the entire island bench so that cooking and homework can be completed without fuss.
 Lighting the splashback with warm undercabinet lighting provides task lighting and a beautiful glow that washes over the kitchen at night.
 For more information on how to plan the lighting in your kitchen, see our recent blog post here.